 This session will address the recruitment of a steering committee (SC), including the skills and characteristics necessary for success.
 It describes the composition of the team between experienced current leaders and new and emerging leaders.
-It defines the scope of planning and establishes a time line of planning and the time commitment that will be asked of each SC team member.
+It defines the scope of planning, establishes a time line of planning and the commitments of planners.

 This session focuses on preparing leaders to identify their community’s critical issues and needs.
-Leaders will be guided to create a planning SSP “FACT Book” that holds important data about membership, demographics, dues levels, school enrollment, etc. Leaders will learn how to use the SSP Leadership Questionnaire to gather data from the board and staff.
-With these two sets of data, leaders will be taught how to create a SWOT1.0 analysis (Strengths, Weaknesses, Opportunities and Challenges) of their current situation and a scan of their synagogue environment.
+Leaders will be guided to create a planning SSP “FACT Book” that holds important data about membership, demographics, dues levels, school enrollment, etc. Leaders will learn how to use the SSP Committee Interview Worksheets to interview key committees that will be the focus of planning.
+With these two sets of data, leaders will be taught how to create an initial SWOT analysis (Strengths, Weaknesses, Opportunities and Challenges) of their current situation.
 We call this first effort SWOT 1.0 because this document will evolve as planners learn more.

 This session prepares planners to give a final report and board presentation.
 It discusses the responsibility of the board to make assignments and provide a charge to committees and staff for implementation.
 Planners will be prepared to share findings and to inspire support and ongoing engagement in initiatives throughout the community.